 top of page

-My goal with patients is to get them out of pain as quickly as possible.
-There will be no hard sale of excessive or prolonged treatment plans, unncecessary tests, or products.
+My goal with patients is to maintain activity and stay as active as possible, even in the presence of pain or injury.
+There will be no hard sale unnecessary tests, or products.
 I will offer you an honest assessment of the problem and what I feel is necessary to get you better as quickly as possible.

 My goals with patients are: